EasyBoxModel/EBM/README.md

 ### CSS

-Let's assume that your FW has a `UserController` and a `profileAction()` that renders a view.
+Let's assume that your FW has an `Users` module, a `UserController` and a `profileAction()` that renders a view.
 For this case, the `sass` folder may have the following structure:

 ```
 sass
+    users
         user
-        profile
-            _profile.scss
             profile.scss
 ```

 The `profile.scss` file may import the `global.scss` which manages the shared styles and may import specific EBM control, elements or modules so only the _profile_ view uses them: